pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 {{% notes "info" %}}
 The CSV Export feature is only available to organizations using the Enterprise and Business Critical editions.

-If you don't see it in your organization, [contact sales](/contact?form=sales).
+If you don't see it in your organization, [contact us](/contact?form=sales).
 {{% /notes %}}

-You can download a CSV with all resources matching your query by clicking the "Download CSV" buttong.
+You can download a CSV with all resources matching your query by clicking the "Download CSV" button.

 For a complete description of the CSV format returned, see the [Data Export](/docs/pulumi-cloud/insights/export/) documentation.